• Skip to primary navigation

 Charter Schools vs Public Schools FAQs

-The major difference between charter schools and public schools is that charter schools are autonomous and do not answer to the state school board; whereas traditional public schools are regulated by the laws of the state school board.
+The significant difference between charter and public schools is that charter schools are autonomous and do not answer to the state school board.
+In contrast, the laws of the state school board regulate traditional public schools.

 Yes, charter schools are free; they do not charge their students tuition before admitting them.
 However, entrance into charter schools is usually through a lottery system.

-Charter schools receive funding from state tax income, grants, awards, as well as private donations.
+Charter schools receive funding from state tax income, grants, awards, and private donations.

 Yes, most charter schools are public schools because they are free, receive public funds, and operate under a written contract with a state, district, or sponsor.

 Yes, charter schools take the state tests.
 This is because they are also public schools within the state.
-So, they must meet state academic standards which ensure that students get quality education.
+So, they must meet state academic standards ensuring students get quality education

-Charter schools were created mainly to offer greater flexibility for innovation within public education so that students can access updated teaching styles while they are in vogue.
+Charter schools were created mainly to offer greater flexibility for innovation within public education so that students can access updated teaching styles while in vogue.

 Conclusion

-Charter schools are free, they operate with a certain level of autonomy, and they can choose to be flexible with their curriculum.
-It is a great option for you if you have a kid with advanced academic needs, who would love to specialize in areas like music, drawing, etc.
+Charter schools are free, operate with a certain level of autonomy, and can choose to be flexible with their curriculum.
+It is an excellent option if you have a kid with advanced academic needs who would love to specialize in music, drawing, etc.

-On the other hand, charter schools could be a horrible option for you if your kid is a sportsman.
-Inadequate funding and low focus on sporting activities, and poor academic performance are issues that plight charter schools.
+On the other hand, charter schools could be a horrible option if your kid is a sportsman.
+Inadequate funding, low focus on sporting activities, and poor academic performance are issues that plight charter schools.

 References